NaturalHistoryMuseum/splitgill/docs/fundamentals/elasticsearch_model.md

 The subfields are:

 - `_t` - `text` type field, used for full-text searches.
-- `_ki` - `keyword` type field, use for sorting, aggregations, and term level queries.
+- `_k` - `keyword` type field, use for sorting, aggregations, and term level queries.
   This field's data is indexed lowercase to allow case-insensitive queries on it.
-  Only the first 256 characters are stored in this field to reduce storage requirements.
-- `_ks` - `keyword` type field, use for sorting, aggregations, and term level queries.
-  This field's data is indexed without any changes to allow case-sensitive queries on it.
 - `_n` - `double` type field, used for number searches
 - `_d` - `date` type field, used for date searches.
   This field's format is `epoch_millis` which means any queries on this field will use